segmentio/segment-docs/src/personas/identity-resolution.md

 ---
-title: 'Identity Resolution'
+title: 'Personas: Identity Resolution'
 ---

 ## Identity Graph

 Identity Resolution is a major new upgrade to the Segment platform.
 The Segment Identity Graph merges the complete history of each customer into a single profile, no matter where they interact with your business.
-Identity Resolution allows you to understand a user’s interaction across web, mobile, server, and third party partner touch-points in realtime, using an online and offline ID graph with support for cookie IDs, device IDs, emails, and custom external IDs.
+Identity Resolution allows you to understand a user's interaction across web, mobile, server, and third party partner touch-points in realtime, using an online and offline ID graph with support for cookie IDs, device IDs, emails, and custom external IDs.
 If you are sending the [group](/docs/spec/group) call, you can also understand user behavior at the account-level.

 ![](images/identity_resolution_1.png)